Director of Strategic Partnerships

-In 2017 Nicole was selected to participate in Co-Hort IV of the Wayne State University, Detroit Revitalization Fellowship program.
+In 2017 Nicole was selected to participate in Wayne State University’s prestigious Detroit Revitalization Fellowship program.
 In 2015, Nicole was selected to participate in the White House Office of Social Innovation’s Fellowship program known as The Presidio Institute’s Cross Sector Leadership Fellowship.
-Nicole has a bachelor’s degree in journalism specializing in public relations from Eastern Michigan University.
+Nicole currently serves as the board president for Transportation Riders United.